check-spelling-sandbox/opentelemetry-python/CONTRIBUTING.md

 and say you are looking for a buddy.
 We will match you with someone who has experience in that area.

 The Slack channel will be used for introductions and an entry point for external people to be triaged and redirected.
-For discussions, please open up an issue or a Github [Discussion](https://github.com/open-telemetry/opentelemetry-python/discussions).
+For discussions, please open up an issue or a GitHub [Discussion](https://github.com/open-telemetry/opentelemetry-python/discussions).

 Your OpenTelemetry buddy is your resource to talk to directly on all aspects of contributing to OpenTelemetry: providing context, reviewing PRs, and helping those get merged.
 Buddies will not be available 24/7, but is committed to responding